Remote Indigenous women to pitch big ideas to global giants

 Professional women in the corporate, government and not-for-profit sectors have been mentoring their indigenous sisters in financial management, leadership and marketing.
 Following a series of intensive workshops, the women have developed environmental projects with a social enterprise angle which will be presented at the State Library event.
 “We know women are great leaders, and we hope this ongoing initiative will give them the skills to transform their lives and those of future generations,” Ms James said.

-More information can be found on the Nature’s Leading Women website.
+More information can be found on the Global Sisters website.

 The Nature Conservancy is a global conservation organisation dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we focus on getting things done efficiently and with the greatest positive impact for conservation.
 We’re a trusted organisation working in more than 70 countries and territories around the world on innovative solutions to our world’s toughest challenges so that nature and people can thrive together.
 To learn more about The Nature Conservancy in Australia, follow us on Facebook.